 “WCCO radio is interrupting this program to bring you breaking news.
 An Associated Press report confirms that at dawn, Sunday the twenty-fifth of June, elements of the North Korean Army crossed the border into South Korea, and it appears that a full-scale invasion of the south by the north is occurring.
 Stay tuned for further developments.”

-The 1950’s were a time when the thought of going to war was made for you by government through the draft, or simply for believing it as a part of your patriotic duty.
-In contrast to these fundamental reasons for entry you meet a young man named Chris Engleson who’s reason for joining the military is a little out-of-the-box.
-Chris’s parents have grown tired of his behaviour, so rather than conforming or moving out he decides that the Marines would offer him an opportunity for exhilaration that would certainly not be found in the farm fields of Milbank, South Dakota.
+The 1950’s were a time when the thought of going to war was made for you by government, or believing it as a part of your patriotic duty.
+In contrast to these reasons for enlisting you meet a young man named Chris Engleson who’s reason for joining was a little unconventional given the time.
+Chris’s parents had grown tired of his behaviour, so rather than conforming to house rules or moving out he concluded that the Marines would offer him an opportunity for an excitement that would not be found in the farm fields of Milbank.
 Without the backing of a high school education, mornings of tilling, cultivating, harvesting and husbandry was life’s foregone certainty, and for Chris that wasn’t going to cut it.
-Pete Houser is Chris’s good friend who is also a “farm boy” from the rolling hills and badlands of South Dakota.
-Being the admirer and follower that he is, Pete had decided to join the Marines to be with his friend Chris.
+Pete Houser was Chris’s good friend and a fellow “farm boy” from the rolling hills and badlands of South Dakota.
+Being the admirer and follower that he was, Pete had decided to join the Marines to be alongside Chris.
 Although similar, Pete still had his own individual reasons for joining the Marines.
-Like Chris, Pete wanted to provide an alternative to his otherwise predetermined fate as a farmer with little responsibility, and as an added incentive, escape a harsh punishment for demolishing his father’s beloved Studebaker.
-Travel the world, meet wild girls, with the small chance of actually having to fight in a war, or suffer an inordinate amount of parental punishment; Pete’s decision was becoming all the more clear.
-All Pete’s mom Florence advised was to be good and go to church.
-As Pete would soon find out, it would be easier to go to church than to maintain your morals in a cesspool that promotes alcoholic indulgence and sexual promiscuity.
-One commonality between the two was the wanting of a more purpose-driven life enabled them to make decisions that would change the course of their lives forever.
+Like Chris, Pete wanted to provide an alternative to his otherwise predetermined fate as a farmer with immense responsibility, and as an added incentive, escape a harsh punishment for demolishing his father’s beloved Studebaker.
+Travel the world, meet wild girls, with the small chance of actually having to fight in a war, or suffer an inordinate amount of parental punishment; Pete’s decision was becoming more clear each passing minute.
+All Pete’s mom advised was to be good and go to church.
+As Pete would soon find out, it would be easier to go to church than to maintain your morals in a cesspool that promotes indulgence and sexual promiscuity.
+One commonality between the two was the wanting of a more purpose-driven life and change the course of their lives forever.

 “On June 29, President Harry S. Truman ordered a naval blockade of the Korean coast and authorized General Douglas A. MacArthur to send U.S. ground troops into Korea.
 On July 2, General MacArthur requested of the Joint Chiefs of Staff that a Marine regimental combat be deployed to the Far East.”